-Alex Kambouris of Accord’s A&G Custom Made Furniture builds beautiful outdoor furniture in cedar and mahogany, including custom garden benches and canopied shelters, but he stresses the importance of keeping wooden furniture at a safe distance.
+Alex Kambouris of Accord’s A&G Custom Made Furniture builds beautiful outdoor furniture in cedar and mahogany, including custom garden benches and canopied shelters, but he stresses the importance of keeping wooden porch swings at a safe distance.
 “It’s a good idea to place anything combustible at least 20 feet from the fire pit,” he says.
 “Some people like to sit closer, but that’s still a comfortable distance to hang out and enjoy a glass of wine.”
 Alex also suggests checking the regulations in your area regarding the use of fire pits or any existing burn bans.

 Gas, wood, or propane